-H2: Companies with a higher level of institutional investors exhibit larger absolute abnormal returns during a vaccine approval announcement.

-The level of cash also dictates how a company’s stock price reacts.
-Qin, Huang, Shen and Fu (2020) find that the amount of cash held by a company significantly increased as a result of the pandemic.
-Xiong, Wu, Hou, Zhang (2020) look at how other fundamentals and characteristics of a company and industry may have affected the return.
+Wu, Hou, Zhang (2020) look at how other fundamentals and characteristics of a company and industry may have affected the returns using an event study methodology.
 The amount of cash held did not have a significant effect on the CARs they calculated.
-However, the industry, size, return on assets, the amount of leverage and fixed assets had a significant impact on stock returns.
+According to them, the industry, size, return on assets, the amount of leverage and fixed assets had a significant impact on stock returns.
+Chan, Hamao and Lakonishok (1991) look at the effect of the earnings yield, size, book to market ratio and cash yield on stock returns in the Japanese stock market.
+Of these, the book-to-market variable is the most positively impactful when predicting returns.
+The cash flow yield also had a significant positive impact on expected returns (Chan, Hamao and Lakonishok, 1991).

+As the latter study is more technical and tests for many statistical assumptions, the market to book ratio and the cash flow yield effects on the abnormal returns of companies will be calculated.
+Hence, the following two hypotheses are formulated:

+H2: The book to market ratio of a company in a vulnerable industry* had a positive effect on the abnormal return of that company.

-H3: The amount of leverage of a company in a vulnerable industry* had a positive effect on the abnormal return of that company.
+H3: The cash flow yield of a company in a vulnerable industry had a positive effect on the abnormal return of that company.

 *Vulnerable industry here implies transportation, food and beverage retail, hotel and tourism, postal warehouse, real estate, video entertainment and construction as per Xiong, Wu, Hou and Zhang (2020).